edibotopic/edibotopic-website/content/blog/2023-10-30-spatial-programming.md

 {% end %}

-The rule states that if oil is dispersed in water the oil will transition to state in which it is floating on top of the water.
+The rule states that if oil is dispersed in water the oil will transition to a state in which it is floating on top of the water.

 In SpaceTode, this would be something like: